 The review of the registration package is rigorous and encompasses an analysis of the center’s business and organizational capacity, finances, audit compliance, and programming for residents.
 It is important that you submit all the required materials to avoid delay in processing.
 Only those agencies that meet the BMCW's minimum requirements will be eligible to contract and receive BMCW placements.

 Agencies that have been determined eligible will receive a one-year contract with the term running from January 1 through December 31.
 Each agency is required to re-register on an annual basis in order to receive a contract in any subsequent year.

-If you are interested in receiving a contract for the Supervised Independent Living Placement program, please complete the registration packet and submit to:
+If you are interested in receiving a contract for Supervised Independent Living Placement, please complete registration and submit to:

 Roger Phillips, Fiscal PEM